 Dear Professor Göbel,

-First of all, thank you very much for your time with us.
+First of all, thank you very much for your time.

-Having been diagnosed with chronic migraine, I suffer from severe migraine attacks lasting two to three days once or twice a month despite various prophylactic measures (currently 50 mg amitriptiline/day and Botox every 3 months after PREEMPT).
-For me, Imigran Inject usually cannot stop the attacks in the bud, even though I combine it with 500 mg naproxen and 8 mg ondansetron and take it at the first noticeable signs of migraines.
-My problem and what is particularly stressful for me is the constant vomiting, sometimes just a few minutes apart over a period of 25 to a good 30 hours (by then, of course, my stomach has long since been empty).
-This vomiting costs me a lot of energy, I also become severely dehydrated during this time because everything I would drink comes out straight away.
-I find the many vomiting attacks more stressful than the actual pain of the migraine, which I would describe as a level of 5 - 6.
-Even MCP in or 16mg Ondansetron suppositories don't work for me at all.
+I suffer from diagnosed chronic migraine and experience severe migraine attacks lasting two to three days, one to two times a month, despite various preventative measures (currently 50mg amitriptyline/day and Botox every three months following PREEMPT).
+Imigran Inject is usually ineffective in stopping my attacks, even though I combine it with 500mg naproxen and 8mg ondansetron and take it at the first sign of a migraine.
+My problem, and what I find particularly distressing, is the constant vomiting, sometimes occurring just minutes apart, for a total of 25 to 30 hours (by which time my stomach is, of course, long empty).
+This vomiting is very draining, and I also become severely dehydrated because everything I drink comes right back up.
+I find the frequent vomiting episodes more burdensome than the actual migraine pain, which I would describe as a 5-6 on the scale.
+Neither MCP nor 16mg Ondansetron suppositories have any effect on me.

-When I go to my neurologist early in the course of an attack to get the drip, the effects of all the medications (including MCP) only last for a few hours, after which the attack comes back in full force.
-Only towards the end of an attack, when the vomiting has already stopped, does the medicine from the drip help to stop the attack completely.
+If I drag myself to my neurologist early in an attack to get an IV drip, the effect of all medications (including metoclopramide) only lasts for a few hours; after that, the attack returns in full force.
+Only towards the end of an attack, once the vomiting has stopped, does the IV medication help to completely end it.

-Since my stomach "shuts down" shortly after the attack begins (a tingling sensation in my stomach is one of the first signs of a migraine) and I haven't found an effective remedy for the vomiting, I suffer through most attacks without any further medical support.
-Even another Imigran Inject can only give me a maximum of one hour of rest anyway.
-Do you have any suggestions as to what else I could try?
+Since my stomach "shuts down" shortly after the attack begins (a tingling sensation in my stomach is one of the first signs of a migraine for me), and I haven't found an effective anti-nausea medication, I endure most attacks without further medication.
+Even another Imigran injection only provides relief for a maximum of one hour.
+Do you have any suggestions for what else I could try?

 MiRi